Jerka2009/Jerka2009/README.md

-## Hi there 👋

 # Here are some ideas to get you started:

-# - 🔭 I’m currently working on 'Organic hub'
+## - 🔭 I’m currently working on 'Organic hub'
-# - 🌱 I’m currently learning C#, Python, Lua
+## - 🌱 I’m currently learning C#, Python, Lua
-# - 💬 Ask me about 'all' maybe
+## - 💬 Ask me about 'all' maybe
-# - ⚡ Fun fact: i like chill
+## - ⚡ Fun fact: i like chill

 ## My Stats 📖